kubernetes/website/content/en/blog/_posts/2018-07-09-IPVS-In-Cluster-Load-Balancing.md

 In the future, we can implement Service specific scheduler (potentially via annotation), which has higher priority and overwrites the value.

-**Parameter: --cleanup-ipvs** Similar to the --cleanup-iptables parameter, if true, cleanup IPVS configuration and IPTables rules that are created in IPVS mode.
+**Parameter: `--cleanup-ipvs`** Similar to the `--cleanup-iptables` parameter, if true, cleanup IPVS configuration and IPTables rules that are created in IPVS mode.

-**Parameter: --ipvs-sync-period** Maximum interval of how often IPVS rules are refreshed (e.g. '5s', '1m').
+**Parameter: `--ipvs-sync-period`** Maximum interval of how often IPVS rules are refreshed (e.g. '5s', '1m').
 Must be greater than 0.

-**Parameter: --ipvs-min-sync-period** Minimum interval of how often the IPVS rules are refreshed (e.g. '5s', '1m').
+**Parameter: `--ipvs-min-sync-period`** Minimum interval of how often the IPVS rules are refreshed (e.g. '5s', '1m').
 Must be greater than 0.

-**Parameter: --ipvs-exclude-cidrs**  A comma-separated list of CIDR's which the IPVS proxier should not touch when cleaning up IPVS rules because IPVS proxier can't distinguish kube-proxy created ipvs rules from user original ipvs rules.
+**Parameter: `--ipvs-exclude-cidrs`**  A comma-separated list of CIDR's which the IPVS proxier should not touch when cleaning up IPVS rules because IPVS proxier can't distinguish kube-proxy created IPVS rules from user original IPVS rules.
 If you are using IPVS proxier with your own IPVS rules in the environment, this parameter should be specified, otherwise your original rule will be cleaned.

 ### Design Considerations